 Adding to the appeal of a trip to Bangkok is the incredible food, friendliness of the Thai people, ancient temples, raging nightlife, hip shopping destinations and yes – everything at a very affordable cost compared to Western destinations (though rising rapidly).

-While long known as a backpacker destination, Bangkok now has some of the most affordable and luxurious properties in the world, and offers more bang-for-your-buck than almost anywhere else on earth!
+While long known as a backpacker destination, Bangkok now has some of the most affordable and luxurious properties in the world, and offers more bang for your buck than almost anywhere else on earth!

 Gay Bangkok offers something for everyone, crazy nightlife, boutique shopping and luxurious hotels and spas – often all on the same block.
-Bangkok is one of the few places on earth where the gay nightlife scene is as crazy as wild as the straight!
+Bangkok is one of the few places on earth where the gay nightlife scene is as crazy and wild as the straight!

 Equally tempting is the plethora of roof-top bars and dining, world-class spas, infinity pools and affordable luxury hotels – all of which nearby gay Kuala Lumpur has, just without the same LGBT acceptance!
 An incredible amount is packed into this city of 8 million – and every visit will unearth something new.

-Whether you use Bangkok as a gateway to one of Thailand popular beach resorts like Gay Pattaya or Gay Phuket or as a holiday destination in its own right, there is enough here to satisfy you for a week, month or even years.
-This probably explains why there is such a huge expat community in Bangkok!
+Whether you use Bangkok as a gateway to one of Thailand’s popular beach resorts like Gay Pattaya or Gay Phuket or as a holiday destination in its own right, there is enough here to satisfy you for a week, month or even years.
+This probably explains why there is such a huge ex-pat community in Bangkok!

 Bangkok will slowly but surely lure you in…